oleksiihordiienko/sqm-ios-technical-test-master/README.md

 * Create a repo on github.
 * Define the following code as master
 * Create a branch to do the test
-* Create a PR with your code changes targetting master to complete the test

 ## Dev Environment
 macOS Ventura 13.2.1, XCode 14.1